 Praying the News

-RACISM AND WHITE SUPREMACY IN 2017
+RACISM AND WHITE SUPREMACY

 On August 12 and 13, neo-Nazis and white supremacists, including Ku Klux Klan members, gathered in Charlottesville, Virginia to protest the city's plans to remove a statue of Confederate General Robert E. Lee.
 Against their fire lit march and chants of "Jews will not replace us" counter-protestors showed up to drown out their hate-filled speech and actions.
 Counter-protestor thirty-two year old Heather Heyer was killed and more than thirty others were injured when one man drove his car into a crowd of counter-protestors.

 Nationally there has been a bi-partisan response against hate-speech and actions and a sobering recognition of the racism that poisons white America.
 Sadly, racism is not new or novel; in 1993, the Evangelical Lutheran Church in America published its social statement, “Freed in Christ: Race, Ethnicity and Culture.”
 (Read the whole statement.)

 If you do not experience racism, listen without becoming defensive.
 Know that you have permission to be uncomfortable.
 You may not be responsible for the mistakes that were made by others, but you are responsible for the actions you take now.

 Privilege is not a liberal invention.
 Privilege recognizes that in the United States, Christians can wear symbols of our religion without fear of hate- speech or blatant violence toward us.
 Other religious groups cannot.
 Privilege recognizes that in the United States, white people have the option of walking away or staying home from discussions about racism.
 People of color don't because they live in their skin all the time.